Article last updated on February 25, 2022

 After completing a full Pfitzinger 18 week plan peaking at 112 kilometres (70 miles) per week ahead of my marathon debut back in June, I have been kicking stones a bit with my training.
 Recovering from the marathon took longer than expected, and since that, I have hovered around the 90-kilometre mark (56 miles) in terms of weekly distance.
 The first month back, in particular, was characterised by a very unstructured approach to training.
 Since then, I have taken measures to make my training more efficient again, by planning out the workouts and overall structure for the week in advance, and making sure I run my easy runs and the appropriate intensity.

-For a more detailed look into my training, check out my weekly training logs.
-But in terms of specific training to prepare for this race, I opted to use the final four weeks to get in four quality workouts at around what I hoped would be race pace, which was 3:50 min/km (6:10 min/mile) at a quite undulating loop.
+In terms of specific training to prepare for this race, I opted to use the final four weeks to get in four quality workouts at around what I hoped would be race pace, which was 3:50 min/km (6:10 min/mile) at a quite undulating loop.
 The aim was to progress from 2 x 4km with a 1k float by way of 7k and 9k continuous efforts and top out at an 11k continuous session a week and a half out from the race.
 I absolutely bombed that final session and had to tap out after just 7k.
 Not the confidence booster I was hoping for going into the race, but bad workouts happen.

 As mentioned initially, getting to the race was a bit of a trip, with a two-and-a-half-hour drive each way.
 My wife and our six weeks old baby boy, or my support crew as I like to call them, joined me.
 The gun went off at noon, which meant we had to get up in the early hours because everything takes quite a bit of time when you’re doing it with a newborn!